Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 Application for an S Pass must be done by the employer, or appointed employment agent.

-1. Show fair consideration of all candidates, and advertise on MyCareersFuture.
+1. Show fair consideration to all candidates and advertise on MyCareersFuture.

-2. Familiarize yourself with the eligibility criteria.
+2. Familiarise yourself with the eligibility criteria.
 You are highly encouraged to make use of the Self-Assessment Tool to get a preliminary idea of whether the candidate meets the requirements.

 • If the Self-Assessment Tool indicates that the candidate is not eligible, it likely means that the S Pass application will be rejected.
 On the other hand, if the Self-Assessment Tool indicates that the candidate is eligible, then it is very likely (90% chance) that the application will be successful.

-3. Familiarize yourself with the quota and levy required.
+3. Familiarise yourself with the quota and levy required.
 You may refer to this MOM page on “Quota and levy for S Pass” for more information.

-4. Declare your business activity (if you are a business employer doing a first-time application for S Passes or Work Permits).
+4. Declare your business activity (if you are a business employer making a first-time application for S Passes or Work Permits).

-5. Prepare the required documents to ensure a smooth application ,which includes:
+5. Prepare the required documents to ensure a smooth application, which include:

 • Page of candidate’s passport showing their personal particulars